Highway Code Rules UK 2022 (Updated Guide)

 Why has this new rule been introduced?

-This rule has been introduced because according to the Evening Standard, there have been figures released by the Department for Transport which shows 4,290 pedestrians and 4,700 cyclists were killed or seriously injured on UK roads dating from 2020 to June 2021.
+This rule has been introduced because according to the Evening Standard, there have been figures released by the Department for Transport which show 4,290 pedestrians and 4,700 cyclists were killed or seriously injured on UK roads dating from 2020 to June 2021.

 These statistics show that the current Highway Code rules are not working to their best ability and new rules should be imposed to make British roads safer for more vulnerable groups.